Industry information at your fingertips

-Nekhorvich felt that this was the most viable way of getting the virus to the Center for Disease Control (CDC) in Atlanta, i.e., providing it with its optimum environment (in the human body), lessening the chances of losing or breaking a vial, contaminating others, etc. He also brought Bellerophon, the antidote, with him so that he could demonstrate to the CDC the effectiveness of the cure.
+Nekhorvich felt that this was the most viable way of getting the virus to the Center for Disease Control (CDC) in Atlanta, i.e., providing it with its optimum environment (in the human body), lessening the chances of losing or breaking a vial, contaminating others, and perhaps the virus being discovered in his baggage by customs agents.
+He also brought Bellerophon, the antidote, with him so that he could demonstrate to the CDC the effectiveness of the cure.
 Unfortunately, this is where Ambrose erred.
 He stole the briefcase containing the antidote, believing that it also held the virus.

 Although no explanation is given in the movie, most viewers assume that 'Dimitri' was a codename that Ethan used on a past mission involving Nekhorvich.